 - 91303: Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) (coronavirus disease [COVID-19]) vaccine, DNA, spike protein, adenovirus type 26 (Ad26) vector, preservative free, 5x1010 viral particles/0.5mL dosage, for intramuscular use.

 In accordance with the new vaccine-specific product CPT codes, the CPT Editorial Panel has worked with the Centers for Medicare & Medicaid Services to create new vaccine administration codes that are both distinct to each coronavirus vaccine and the specific dose in the required schedule.
 This level of specificity is a first for vaccine CPT codes, which offers the ability to track each vaccine dose, even when the vaccine product is not reported—for example, when the vaccine may be given to the patient for free.

 These CPT codes report the actual work of administering the vaccine, in addition to all necessary counseling provided to patients or caregivers and updating the electronic record.

-Learn more: All the vaccine-specific CPT codes are available for use and effective upon each new coronavirus vaccine receiving emergency use authorization or approval from the Food and Drug Administration.
+Learn more: All the vaccine-specific CPT codes published here will be available for use and effective when that particular coronavirus vaccine gets emergency use authorization or approval from the Food and Drug Administration.